PedroTelesFCUP/Beam_weaver/paper/paper.md

 software descriptions, and scholarly claims, and they remain fully responsible for the final submission.

+Generative AI was used to help build the python code.
+We used ChatGPT model GPT-4o, and Claude Sonnet 4.5 to review code and propose solutions.
+All code was humanly validated.

 # Acknowledgements

 Beam Weaver builds on the broader open scientific software ecosystem, including